EichanInIt/COS30049-Computing-Technology-Innovation-Project_CAA_ML_model/README.md

 ## Delay Training Model Training

-The model is trained using flight data from the 'flight.csv', located in the 'dataset' folder.
+The model is trained using flight data from the `flights.csv` dataset, located in the `dataset` folder.
 Follow the following instruction to transform and train the model.

+Run the following command to preprocess and clean the data

     python flights_data_transformation.py

+After running the script, a cleaned dataset named `2015-Cleaned_flight_data.csv` will be generated and saved in the dataset folder for use in model training.

+Run the following command to start training and generating model.

+    python DelayTraining.py

+After running the previous command, a pkl file will be generated in `model` folder, called `2015-LinearRegression_FlightDelay.pkl` with the.
+The model is trained using a type of supervised Machine Learning Algorithm called Linear Regression.
+Optionally, the `DelayTraining_Model_Decision.py` can also be executed to display multiple ML algorithm attempt.

+    python DelayTraining_Model_Decision.py